tigrisko98/burger-point-backend/README.md

 Yii 2 Advanced Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing complex Web applications with multiple tiers.

-The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.
+The template includes three tiers: admin, app, and console, each of which is a separate Yii application.

 The template is designed to work in a team development environment.
 It supports